Kreider Shoe Manufacturing Company

-The Kreider Shoe Manufacturing Company is an historic, American factory building that is located in Elizabethtown, Lancaster County, Pennsylvania.
+The Kreider Shoe Manufacturing Company is an historic factory building in Elizabethtown, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1980.

 History and architectural features

 Built in 1905, this historic structure is a three- to four-story, U-shaped, brick building, which is twenty-one bays wide and thirteen bays deep.
 Erected on a rough limestone foundation, it housed the A.S.
 Kreider Shoe Manufacturing Company until 1954, after which it was used as a garment factory.

-It was listed on the National Register of Historic Places in 1980.
 The building was remodeled, and is now used for apartment dwellings.